alfredodeza/azure-rag/README.md

 Note that the Azure Cognitive Search is only needed if you are following the Retrieval Augmented Guidance (RAG) demo.
 It isn't required for a simple Chat application.

-## Generate a PAT

-The access token will need to be added as an Action secret.
-[Create one](https://github.com/settings/tokens/new?description=Azure+Container+Apps+access&scopes=write:packages) with enough permissions to write to packages.

 ## Create an Azure Service Principal

 You'll need the following: